List of The Waltons characters: Zebulon Tyler Walton

 Geer's real-life death from respiratory failure during the post-season six hiatus is reflected in the opening episode of the seventh season.
 It is learned that Grandpa had suddenly died while planting new tree seedlings up on Walton's Mountain and was buried on the mountain with a simple headstone plate reading: ZEBULON WALTON 1865–1941.
-During the remainder of the series, and at least three of the reunion film specials, he is frequently remembered by other characters; a photo of Geer hanging in the Walton living room is often visible to viewers, and sometimes even moves, which Esther takes as a sign of his spirit interacting with the photo and letting the rest of the family know he is still with them.
+During the remainder of the series, and at least three of the reunion film specials, he is frequently remembered by other characters; a photo hanging in the Walton living room is often visible, and sometimes even moves, which Esther takes as a sign of his spirit interacting with the photo and letting the rest of the family know he is still with them.